pengi-blog/pengi-blog.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Hello, I am a sophomore interested in math, computer science, and a bit of physics and chemistry.
-In my free time, I like to play spikeball, frisbee, and badminton with my friends, and listen to music.
-This website is for my blog.
+I am a sophomore who enjoys playing spikeball, frisbee, and badminton with friends, listening to music, and this website is my blog.